HexHive/datashield/README.md

 options you want you just change `CC` to one of the scripts in `$HOME/research/datashield/bin`.
 They all start with `musl-clang-*`.

+## Build Hello World in C++

+Building C++ (versus C) is basically the same but you need to use the C++ scripts.
+It's a good idea to build "Hello World" in C an C++ as a sanity check.

+     cd $HOME/research/tests/hand-written/hello_worldxx
+     make
+     ./test

 ## Compiler options

 You should use the scripts, but if you need/want to change something and know